epi-project/brane-documentation/specification/src/appendix/languages/bscript/features.md

 // Only interrupts the control flow, returns nothing return;
 ```
 To return values from functions, a return-statement may be used.
-It has two variants: if given without expression, then the statement only interrupts the control flow by terminating the function early.
-If given with, then it sets the value of the given expression as the value returned by the function call.
-Note that return-statements can also be used in the toplevel of the script to return values from the workflow as a whole (or early-terminate it).
-Similarly, they can be used in the branches of a [parallel-statement](#parallel-statements) to interrupt or return values.
+When executed, it immediately interrupts the current body (either from a function or the main script body), and goes back to where that was called.
+When given with a value, that value subsequently gets set as the value of the function call.
+When used at the toplevel of the script, this means that returns terminate the whole script and potentially return a value back to the user.
+In parallel stements, they are used to terminate branches and return values for aggregation.

 ### Import statements
 ```bscript